millu94/ProgData-UoE/README.md

 # ProgData-UoE

-Programs that I have wrote for my Programming &amp; Data Analysis module at UoE.
+Programs developed in Python and Jupyter Notebooks for my Programming & Data Analysis module at the University of Edinburgh